 Licence granted

-Momentum Energy Pty Ltd was granted a gas retail licence on 10 October 2007.
+AGL Sales (Queensland) Pty Ltd was granted a gas retail licence on 15 November 2006 (with effect from 1 December 2006).
 The licence can be accessed via the resources tab.

 Licence varied